taylorscott91/landlord_ruby_no_AR/readme.md

 Using the `.each` enumerable, loop through the exisiting apartments and tenants arrays we worked with yesterday.

-In the loops
+In the loops...
-  - create a new instance of a class you've defined
+- Create a new instance of a class you've defined
-  - push that new instance into the corresponding ruby array.
+- Push that new instance into the corresponding ruby array.

 > We can also instead use the `.map` enumerable to condense the above code that uses `.each`.